Baile folklórico

 Baile folklórico, "folkloric dance" in Spanish, also known as ballet folklórico, is a collective term for traditional cultural dances that emphasize local folk culture with ballet characteristics – pointed toes, exaggerated movements, highly choreographed.
 Baile folklórico differs from danzas and regional bailes.
-Although it has some association from “danzas nationalists".
+Although it has some association from "danzas nationalists".
 Folk dances", that is, "dances that you will find in the villages, not on stage" were researched and disseminated by Alura Angeles de Flores.
 Each region in Mexico, the Southwestern United States and Central American countries is known for a handful of locally characteristic dances.

 Mexico

 Dances

-The state of Jalisco, for example is especially known for its Jarabe Tapatio, son and el baile de los sonajeros which accompany its famous mariachi.
-One of the most popular songs is "El Son de la Negra".
+In the state of Jalisco, its Jarabe Tapatio, or "hat dance", while the son and El baile de los sonajeros are famous dances which accompany the mariachi; one of the most popular songs is "El Son de la Negra" (1940).
 The state of Guerrero is known for its sintesis and tixtla.
-Michoacán is known for its huetamo and “Historia del Traje de la Mujer Michoacana,” a dance which depicts a local folktale Alegria, 1995.
-Though the dances differ from region to region, the basic steps and style of dance are similar.
-Traditional bailes in the majority of regions of Mexico are characterized by a basic set of steps called zapateados which involve percussive heel-stomping.
+Michoacán is known for its huetamo and Historia del Traje de la Mujer Michoacana (lit.
+"Story of the Michoacán Woman's Dress"), a dance which depicts a local folktale, Alegria (1995).
+Though the dances differ from region-to-region, the basic steps and style of dance are similar.
+Traditional bailes in the majority of regions of Mexico are characterized by a basic set of steps called zapateados, which involve percussive heel-stomping.
+The influences from flamenco hardshoe dancing can be clearly seen here.
+At some events, people dancing zapateado will simply dance on a wooden board, table, or plank, if no hard floor is available, not unlike the Irish sean-nós (or "old style") dance, another possible influence on the dances of both Spain and Mexico.